Personal Tax Returns/Self Assessment

 Capital Gains Tax (CGT)

-Capital Gains Tax becomes payable when you sell an item of value (an asset) and make a profit through that sale.
+Capital Gains Tax becomes payable when you sell an item of value (an asset) and make a profit from that sale.
 There is a tax-free allowance for CGT which enables you to make some profit before having to pay tax and there are a few items that are not taxable.
-The CGT tax-free allowance for the 2016/2017 tax year is £11,100 and for the 2017/2018 tax year is £11,300.
+The CGT tax-free allowance for the 2017/2018 tax year is £11,300 and for the 2018/2019 tax year is £11,700.
+If you think you may be liable to CGT or need any help please contact us.

 Corporation Tax Returns (CT600)